voxpupuli/puppet-icinga2/README.md

 }

 class { '::icinga2':
-  manage_package => false,
+  manage_packages => false,
 }
 ```

-Note: Be careful with this option: Setting `manage_package` to false means that this module will not install any package at
+Note: Be careful with this option: Setting `manage_packages` to false means that this module will not install any package at
 all, including IDO packages!